Perform this procedure to take over an individual protection group by the secondary cluster.

 Before you force the secondary cluster to assume the activity of the primary cluster, ensure that the following conditions are met:

-The Geographic Edition software is up and running on the secondary cluster.
+The disaster recovery framework is up and running on the secondary cluster.

 The secondary cluster is a member of a partnership.